 This course develops speaking and listening skills by discussion of the interdisciplinary study of Hispanic cultures and civilizations as manifested through history, literature, and everyday discourses of culture (film, television, journalism).
 It addresses key changes that have occurred during the 20th century in Spain, Latin America, and the U.S. It is designed for students who have a fair command of Spanish grammar.
 The overall goals are to achieve greater fluency in a variety of contexts and to learn to express oneself with greater ease and accuracy.
 Consistent oral participation in the course is essential.
 The course will round out the linguistic and thematic preparation needed to take the Oral Proficiency Exam in Spanish.

-Latin American Literature and Society SPAN 267- 3 cr.
+Literature and Society in Lat.
+America – SPAN 267- 3 cr.

 A survey of Spanish American short fiction by male and female writers from the 1940s through the 1980s.
 The course focuses on the development of different literary strategies and their relation to specific historical, political, and social contexts.
 It also explores the dialogue or struggle with a dominant male tradition of writing through which women authors have shaped their particular literary and social concerns.
 Among writers to be studied are Borges, Cortázar, Donoso, García Márquez; Bryce Echenique, Ferré, Garro, Peri Rossi, and Valenzuela.